 In times before our own, these lands were inhabited by different Clans (from the Gaelic word “clann” which means “progeny”) ruled by different chiefs.
 If you have watched Pixar’s Brave, you will probably be familiar with the way the clan system worked in the Highlands of Scotland.

-Things in the Highland were relatively peaceful until the English invasion led by King Edward I (the same guy who conquered Wales as described in this previous article).
+Things in the Highland were relatively peaceful until the English invasion led by King Edward I (the same guy who conquered Wales).
 The key to controlling the Highlands of Scotland was the city of Stirling since that was the neck that connected them from the rest of the island of Great Britain.

 It was at the battle of Stirling Bridge (in the movie, said bridge was edited out since it was considered impractical.
 Hollywood, uh?) that William Wallace defeated the English and proved himself to be a fierce warrior, inspiring other Scots to join his fight for freedom.

 Yes.
 It is the time.
 Use those lungs and start shouting “FREEEEEEEEDOM” now!

 Let the Skyfall: From William Wallace to James Bond

 Ever since, the region has suffered some highs and lows, including the Jacobite rebellion and the introduction of farming which changed the local economy but no matter the changes that the people endured, the nature still remained.

 Today you can explore the breath-taking landscapes of the Highlands of Scotland at your own pace.
 The region is vastly large that it would probably take you weeks to explore every single landscape and climb every single mountain.

 My favorite part of the Highlands?
 Glencoe (Gaelic for “weeping valley”), which is mostly known in modern times as the filming spot for James Bond’s Skyfall.
 If it’s good enough for James Bond, it’s good enough for anyone.